yellowdog/python-examples/README.md

 }
 ```

-Note that Compute Source Template **names** in the form `namespace/compute_source_template_name` can be used instead of their IDs: the **yd-create** command will look up the IDs and make the substitutions.
+Note that Compute Source Template **namespace/names** in the form `namespace/compute_source_template_name` can be used instead of their IDs: the **yd-create** command will look up the IDs and make the substitutions.
 The Compute Source Templates must already exist.

-Also, In the `imagesId` property, an Image Family **name** may be used instead of an ID.
+Also, In the `imagesId` property, an Image Family **namespace/name** may be used instead of an ID.
 For example: `"imagesId": "yellowdog/yd-agent-docker"`.
 The `yd-create` command will look up the Image Family name and substitute its ID.

 A **dynamic** template example is: